carljduff/tic-tac-toe/pseudocode.md

 3. Turn
 * Is the current player X or O?
+* Player X will turn the innerText of the tile to "X".
+* Player O will turn the innerText of the tile to "O".
 * Who just clicked?
 If X clicked then it's O's turn.

 4. Display Winner
+* When the fifth click is clicked, start checking for winning conditions.
 * When one player's symbols hit a winning condition, the game is won.
 * If no one hits a winning condition, the game is a tie.